benmiller314/cdm2019fall/plans/lesson-20.md

   - does the HTML hard-code any display (e.g. `<center>`, `<b>`) that should be in the CSS?
 -->

-## #ThingsIShouldHaveToldYou
 <div class="alert alert-warning">
-<h3>IMPORTANT NOTE:</h3>
+<h2>#ThingsIShouldHaveToldYou</h2>
 Your homepage should probably be called something like <strong>index.html</strong> (or index.md) for it to load automatically at the root directory of your website URL.
-If you're getting a 404 error, that might be the reason.
+If you're getting a 404 error when you open the root URL of your project, that might be the reason.
 </div>

 ## Workflow Tweaks